Saar, Moselle and Rhine

 Transfer back to the starting point of the journey

 Sundays at 9am there is the possibility to transfer back from Koblenz to Saarbrücken with a small bus (with bike trailer).
 Arrival at 1.30pm.
 It is possible to leave the bus in between at many locations.
-The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
-The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.
+The driver comes to pick you up at your hotel and has much space for you, your luggage and where required your own bicycle.
+The bus takes you back to your first hotel, thus ensuring a perfect return service.

 Train and bus in the Moselle Valley